Benugo Privacy Notice

 (d) we store your personal data on secure servers;

 To make sure that these measures are suitable, we run vulnerability tests regularly.
-Audits to identify areas of weakness and non-compliance are routinely scheduled.
+Audits are routinely scheduled to identify areas of weakness and non-compliance.

 How long do we keep your personal data

 We shall only retain your information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 If you would like more information about how long we retain specific types of your information, please contact us on the contact details provided in this Privacy Notice.

 Transfers of your personal data out of the UK and EEA

 All information you provide via our website is stored on our secure servers within the UK and or EEA.
 If any data that we collect from you is transferred to, or stored at, a destination outside the UK and or EEA at any time, we will update this Privacy Notice accordingly.